ezemog1996/README-Generator/newREADME.md

 ### Description

-This application asked the user quesitons about essential components of an effective README.md so that it can format it for the user.
+This application uses the inquirer package in node.js to ask the user questions about essential components of an effective README.md so that it can format the README for the user.

-### Installation Instructions
+### Installation

 Clone this repository to install.

-### Usage Information
+### Usage

-This application is to help users more quickly complete README's for their projects so that they can focus more of their time developing.
+This application is to help users more quickly complete README's for their projects so that they can dedicate more time to developing.
 Run it by executing the "node index" command in the terminal while you're in this repository.

-### Test Instructions
+### Contributing

+Contributor can debug, improve, or add to this project however they would like.### Tests

-While in this repository in the terminal, run the command "node index" and answer the questions.
-Once completed, check if the new README is formatted properly.
+While in this repository, in the terminal run the comman "node index" and answer the questions.
+Once completed, check if they new README is formatted properly

 ### License